 Affiliation -

-Under the Connecticut Freedom of Information Act § 1-200 et seq., I am requesting an opportunity to inspect and/or obtain copies of public records from the University’s Department of Anthropology (and any relevant offices/agencies, including the Bursar’s) that contain the following:
+Under the Connecticut Freedom of Information Act § 1-200 et seq., I am requesting an opportunity to inspect or obtain copies of the following public records:

 Affiliation -